HeardLibrary/digital-scholarship/privacy/index.md

 By default, the Tor browser uses [DuckDuckGo](https://duckduckgo.com/), a search engine that does not track you.

 For [more information](https://www.torproject.org/about/history/) and to [download the Tor browser](https://www.torproject.org/download/) visit the [Tor project website]((https://www.torproject.org/) ).

+## Privacy in operating systems

+[Tails](https://tails.boum.org/) is a portable operating system that uses the Tor network.
+Booting your computer into tails leaves no trace when the computer is shut down.

 ## Privacy on your iPhone